Working from home? Here’s how to block distracting noises

 If noise can’t be controlled over the whole garden then consider making a tranquil zone in part of the garden where you can relax.
 This might involve building a wall or fence around part of the area to block the major sources of noise while not forgetting that the house itself can act as an effective barrier.

 A water feature may also help to mask residual noise.
-The more natural sounding this is the better – but make sure it’s not too noisy, as this may be disturbing to you or your neighbors.
+The more natural sounding this is the better—but make sure it’s not too noisy, as this may be disturbing to you or your neighbors.

 Natural features